mattcaron/thermostat/README.md

 exposure a little better than PLA, but mainly because I wanted an excuse to get PETG printing dialed in on my printer - it's still pretty stringy, but vastly improved versus the beginning of the project.

+In addition to whatever filament you will be using, you will also need sufficient self-tapping screws to fasten the battery holder to the lid of the enclosure - with the screws passing through the divider.
+I used M3 x 12mm wood screws, as that was the head profile for which my battery holders were made.

+Please note that the holes in both the lid and divider are merely intended to be pilot holes.
+Since I do not know what size screw you plan to use, I cannot ensure the correct dimension.
+As such, 2 drill bits will be needed.

+The first must be larger than your screw and, ideally, the same diameter as the holes in the battery holder.
+The goal here is to have the screw threads *not* engage with the plastic in either the divider or the battery holder.

+The second should be the diameter of your screws sans threads - the idea being that the self-tapping screws will cut walls into the printed standoff parts of the lid.

+Given that you will be removing some material from the walls of the standoffs so the screws do not crack the plastic, it is necessary to ensure thick enough walls for them to not be to thin.
+I recommend a minimum of 2mm thick walls when printing the lid.

+The divider is intended to ensure that the board and thermostat stay in position, with the CPU located under the upper vent and the DS18B20 positioned just above the lower vent.
+The idea here is that the CPU will heat up and the warm air will vent out the top.
+Ambient air will be drawn in and over the temperature sensor, theoretically giving a more accurate reading (and surely more accurate than if the DS18B20 was on above the CPU, with the CPU sitting there baking it).
+The horizontal protrusions into which one screws the battery case and divider are intended to serve as a heat brake as well.

+Finally, note that there are no clips on this assembly, as it is meant to be stuck to the wall with some variety of double stick tape (I like the 3M command strips).
+As such, the base is stuck to the wall and the lid, batteries, board, etc. just pull straight off.
+They are held in place by gravity and a small amount of friction.
+The fit is snug, but not tight.
+As such, mounting it on the ceiling is not advised, as it will almost certainly work loose from the vibrations of people walking through the building and invariably land on your cat's head.
+(Don't say I didn't warn you.)

 ### Base station